Key EU Ministers Ignore Budget Rule Revamp For Italy - UrduPoint

 A reform would be "very difficult, very long, and very uncertain," added Le Maire, who was seen as a potential ally for Rome in the debate.

-The long-planned discussion on Saturday was intended to explore ways to simplify the rules as well as potentially change spending limits.
+Officials said the long-planned discussion on Saturday very generally explored ways to simplify the rules and new ways to measure national spending.

-EU commission vice president Valdis Dombrovkis downplayed the no-shows, and said the discussion was a serious one.
+EU commission vice president Valdis Dombrovkis said an overhaul would only take place if an agreement seemed possible.

-"At this stage I would not like to jump to conclusions and listen to what ministers have to say," he said ahead of the talks in Helsinki.
+"We should avoid the scenario where we just open legislation without knowing how we'll close it and then have a long and divisive debate on this and not achieve results," he said.

+Italy's new finance minister Roberto Gualtieri downplayed the significance of his absent counterparts, which also included Spain's finance minister.